-Since 2011, CARE International is a Member of Accountable Now, a cross-sectoral platform of 25 international civil society organisations.
+Since 2011, CARE International is a Member of Accountable Now, a cross-sectoral platform of 25 international civil society organisations (CSOs).
 Together, we strive to be transparent, responsive to stakeholders and focused on delivering impact.

-CARE has signed ten globally succinct Accountability Commitments and seeks to respect human rights, be independent and ensure participation and diversity.
+CARE has signed the 12 Accountability Commitments of the Global Standard for CSO Accountability and seeks to respect human rights, be independent and ensure participation and diversity.

-CARE reports annually according to the Accountable Now Reporting Guidelines to an Independent Review Panel.
+CARE reports annually on its economic, environmental and social performance in line with Accountable Now’s Reporting Guidelines to an Independent Review Panel.
+These reports are published both on Accountable Now’s and CARE International’s websites.
 CARE’s high standards of accountability have been recognized as good practice examples in many areas, such as programme monitoring & evaluation and coordination with other actors.
 Learn more in CARE’s Accountability Reports.

 CARE is a signatory to internationally accepted humanitarian standards and codes of conduct, CARE maintains active participation with a variety of internationally recognized aid organizations, with United Nations agencies and in committed platforms working to uphold best practices and standards, to improve humanitarian action and to influence humanitarian policy.
 These include: